 To ensure maximum efficiency and avoid redundant dispatching, the Responder(s) indicate that their participation has ended when the response is complete.
 This will ensure accountability for the Responders and Beneficiaries, and proved a way for family members and other authorities to track individuals in the coming days

-There are a lot of ways that dispatching can be delivered, but from experience we can tell you that some solutions are better than others.
-In fact, we feel so strongly about the quality of dispatch solutions out there that we developed our own — the Beacon dispatch platform, an open source software developed by Trek Medics with support from Vision Point Systems, Google.org and Twilio.org — but for those interested in exploring other solutions, here are a few principles to keep in mind:
+There are a lot of ways that a community response network can be dispatched, but from experience we can tell you that some solutions are better than others.
+FULL DISCLOSURE: We feel so strongly about the quality of emergency dispatch solutions out there that we developed our own — the Beacon dispatch platform, an open source software developed by Trek Medics with support from Vision Point Systems, Google.org and Twilio.org.
+But for those interested in exploring other solutions, here are a few principles to keep in mind:

 The 2017 hurricane season has been one of the most devastating in recent memory, but it’s also been one of the most inspiring.
 And if we’re to expect that it’s just the start of more like it, then at-risk communities are going to become more pro-active in their preparations and response efforts — and we think that’s a great thing.
-Despite the fact that Hurricane Harvey was the single largest mobilization of federal resources in the United State’s history, when push came to shove, it was the local communities that did the most heavy lifting.
+Despite the fact that Hurricane Harvey was the single largest mobilization of federal resources in the United State’s history, when push came to shove, it was local the community response network that did the most heavy lifting in the immediate aftermath.